seatonjiang/seatonjiang/README.md

  <tr><td><a href="README.zh-CN.md"><img src=".github/cn-flag.png" height="13"> 简体中文</a></td></tr>
 </table>

-It's great to see you here, this is where I open source and create things 🤣
+It's great to see you here, this is where I open source and create things 😁

 - 👨🏻‍💻 Interested in hardware, design and open source.
-- 🌱 Love for science and innovation.
-- 💓 Passionate with problem solving and daily routines automation.
+- 🛰️ Passionate with problem solving and daily routines automation.
-- 💻 Love exploring new tech stack and building cool stuffs.
+- 🦾 Love exploring new tech stack and building cool stuffs.

-### Projects and GPG public key
+### Stats and PGP public key

 <details open>
   <summary><b>⚡ GitHub Stats</b></summary>